descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `bool`

-// Specify whether the application should be enabled or disabled.
+Whether the application should be enabled or disabled.